OpenNebula/docs/source/administration/virtualization/vcenterg.rst

         Import this Virtual Machine [y/n]? y
         OpenNebula VM 11 created!

-After a Virtual Machine is imported, all their lifecycle (including creation of snapshots) can be controlled through OpenNebula.
+After a Virtual Machine is imported, their lifecycle (including creation of snapshots) can be controlled through OpenNebula.
+The following operations *cannot* be performed on an imported VM:

+- Delete --recreate
+- Undeploy (and Undeploy --hard)
+- Migrate (and Migrate --live)
+- Stop

 Also, network management operations are present like the ability to attach/detach network interfaces.

 .. _reacquire_vcenter_resources: